 If your hermit crabs knock over their saltwater dish or bath, they won’t die overnight.

 Having established that hermit crabs need saltwater, you must provide it for your pets.
 You can purchase pre-mixed salt designed for marine life or create your own.

 The latter is cheaper but can also carry more risk.
 We’ll explain the process of mixing saltwater shortly, but you’ll need to be precise with your ingredients and measurements.

-You’ll find marine salt in most pet stores, especially fish specialists, or on a marine life website.
+Marine salt is found in most pet stores, especially fish specialists, or on a marine life website.

 Marine salt will effortlessly replicate the saliency of the ocean.
 This will be particularly important to aquatic hermit crabs, as using marine salt will help them feel at home and adapt faster.

 This doesn’t mean that marine salt can right other wrongs.
-Distilled water for hermit crabs, whether aquatic or terrestrial, remains a must.
+Distilled water for hermit crabs, whether aquatic or terrestrial, remains essential.